learn-co-curriculum/dsc-linear-algebra-and-calculus-intro/README.md

 ## Under the Hood - Introducing Linear Algebra

-In the first module, we learned the basics of Python - including key data science libraries like NumPy, Pandas, Matplotlib, Statsmodels and Scikit-learn.
+In the first module, we learned the basics of Python - including key data science libraries like NumPy, Pandas, Matplotlib, Statsmodels, and scikit-learn.
 We got an introduction to SQL for data retrieval and the principles of OO programming.
 We also learned some key concepts related to probability and statistics.
-Finally we pulled it all together with an end to end project doing Exploratory Data Analysis & visualization, data cleanup and modeling with multiple predictor values to perform a linear regression.
+Finally, we pulled it all together with an end to end project doing Exploratory Data Analysis & visualization, data cleanup and modeling with multiple predictor values to perform a linear regression.

 In this section, we're going to take a step back to learn some of the basics of linear algebra - the math that powers most machine learning models.
-You may not need to understand linear algebra just to call a method in sklearn to do some modeling, but this introduction to linear algebra should give you a much better understanding of how your models are working "under the hood".
+You may not need to understand linear algebra just to call a method in scikit-learn to do some modeling, but this introduction to linear algebra should give you a much better understanding of how your models are working "under the hood".

 ### The Importance of Linear Algebra

-We're going to kick this section off by looking at some of the many places that linear algebra is used in machine learniing - from deep learning through Natural Language Processing and dimensionality reduction techniques such as Principle Component Analysis.
+We're going to kick this section off by looking at some of the many places that linear algebra is used in machine learning - from deep learning through Natural Language Processing and dimensionality reduction techniques such as Principle Component Analysis.

 ### Systems of Linear Equations

 We then start to dig into the math!
 We look at the idea of linear simultaneous equations - a set of two or more equations each of which is linear (can be plotted on a graph as a straight line).
-We then see how such equations can be represented as vectors or matricies to represent such systems efficiently.
+We then see how such equations can be represented as vectors or matrices to represent such systems efficiently.

 ### Scalars, Vectors, Matrices and Tensors

-In a code along, we'll then introduce the concepts and concrete representations (in NumPy) of scalars, vectors, matrices and tensors.
+In a code along, we'll then introduce the concepts and concrete representations (in NumPy) of scalars, vectors, matrices, and tensors.

 ### Vector/Matrix Addition and Broadcasting in NumPy